Texas (When I Die): In popular culture

 Throughout the 1980s, the song was used as the Dallas Cowboys' touchdown song at their home games and as professional wrestler David Von Erich's entrance music.
+The Cowboys still use the song to celebrate scores at AT&T Stadium, however they now use a cover from Irish singer Seán Fahy.

 Used as the closing credits for [Monster: The Ed Gein story] for Episode 3.